fedapo/sample_protobuf_parser/README.md

 }
 ```

-The result of a successful parsing is an C++ `std::tuple` object - aliased as `message` - with the following structure.
+The result of a successful parsing is an `std::vector` of C++ `std::tuple` objects - aliased as `message` - with the following structure.

 ```c++
 using msg_field = std::tuple